 Dead in Sins, Alive in the Anointed

-- and despite us being dead in our sinful slip-ups, He made us alive together with the Anointed (you were – and are – saved by grace)(9)“Grace” The Greek word here is “χάρις” (charis), most often translated “grace” or “gift”.
+- and despite us being dead in our missteps, He made us alive together with the Anointed (you are and have been saved by grace)2“Grace” The Greek word here is “χάρις” (charis), most often translated “grace” or “gift”.
 It was a technical term in the 1st century, referring to the Patronage system in place.
 The Patron (from “pater” = “father”) would give gifts or do favors (both called a charis) for someone.
 A charis was always given/done freely to anyone who would be grateful for it, and this person then became a “client” of the patron.
 The clients were expected to reciprocate by telling everyone what the patron had done, and offering their services to the patron whenever the patron needed them.
 This reciprocal act was also called “charis”, and the ones who reciprocated were “being faithful”.
 Both were done out of gratitude, not legal obligation.
 A client who wasn’t faithful and grateful probably wouldn’t receive any more charis from his patron, or any other patrons.
 The patron was responsible for taking care of all his clients, and making sure their needs were met.
 Christian Grace and Faith is well picture by this system.
 The Heavenly Patron (God the Father) freely gave a gift (Jesus’ blood), and the clients who accept it (Christians) are expected to “be faithful” out of gratitude.

 - And He raised us up together with Him, and seated us together with Him in the heavens in Jesus the Anointed,